Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 - Always use placemats and coasters for wet or hot objects.

-- Wipe up stains immediately with a dry or slightly damp cloth.
+- Wipe up spills immediately with a dry or slightly damp cloth.

-- Oil the tabletop once a year with oak oil or wax.
+- Oil the top once a year with oak oil or wax.

 - For small scratches: sand along the grain (220-grit), re-oil.